 Freezing with a Sugar Pack

-You can sweeten the berries before freezing.
+You can also sweeten the berries before freezing.
 If using strawberries, slice if desired.
 Place a small amount of fruit in the freezer bag or container and sprinkle lightly with sugar.
 Repeat the layering, leaving a little space at the top of the bag or container.
-Cover and let the fruit stand about 15 minutes or until juicy.
+Cover and let the fruit stand for about 15 minutes or until juicy.
 Seal and freeze as directed above.